top of page

 Graphic Activism through hidden messages, made in late July 2014.

-Another street intervention that transcended the wheatpaste technique involved a film screening on a street in Gracia’s district, aiming to visualise the experience of listening to an opera fragment—La Voix Humaine by Francis Poulenc.
-Initially, I filmed the faces of twenty-five young people as they listened to the desperate voice of a lonely woman abandoned by her lover, and then I projected the video onto a street wall, where passers-by were recorded watching the video and listening to that same voice through headphones.
+Another street intervention that transcended the wheatpaste technique involved a film screening on a street in Gracia’s district, aiming to visualise the experience of listening to an opera fragment.
+Initially, I filmed the faces of twenty-five young people as they listened to the desperate voice of a lonely woman abandoned by her lover, and then projected the video onto a street wall, where passers-by were recorded watching it and listening to that same voice through headphones.
 This exercise sought to draw people together, almost facing each other, in their responses to a voice.
 To make this possible, not only did a friend lend me his studio to connect the cables projecting the film, but many others volunteered to assist me in recording the listening activity and inviting passers-by to participate in the project.
-This action, with its moving images and sound in the right time and place, had the power to engage more people than printed posters, allowing communication and interaction to happen.
-I also stepped forward as author, no longer hidden behind a pseudonym, directing it all while seeing that collaboration in the urban space could lead me somewhere different, leaving aside my pseudo-artist suit to explore what a socially engaged designer could do.
+This action, with its moving images and sound in the right time and place, had the power to engage more people than printed posters.
+I also stepped forward as the author, no longer hidden behind a pseudonym, directing it all while seeing that collaboration in the urban space could lead me somewhere different, leaving aside my pseudo-artist suit to explore what a socially engaged designer could do.

-Voz y Rostro film screening in late June 2014
+Voz y Rostro film screening in late June 2014—La Voix Humaine by Francis Poulenc.

-Settling down as visual communicator
+Settling down as a visual communicator

 The goal is the power of imagination.
 That means, JR and I give ourselves the right to imagine things and ask people: Can we make our imagination at your place?
 However, our idea has always been to be with the people who work, so that's why we took group photos.
 So, there’s at the same time a desire to share with you, and also to make our little ideas, our little follies.
 That makes us happy, hoping it also brings joy to others.
 Agnès Varda in “Faces Places”, 2017, min.77

-These urban interventions in Barcelona’s walls used different forms of communication, being the result of careful planning and skill learnt over a year.
+These urban interventions on Barcelona’s walls used different forms of communication, being the result of careful planning and skill learnt over a year.
 Ephemerality was a condition to all these projects and, today, how absurd might some of them feel, when the traces of any action only count when shown in pictures or videos, if there is indeed any viewer at all.
 This exploration was introspective and rather transformative, but for someone who is not completely settled in a place due to his cross-cultural identity, using mundane walls to tell one’s story was a way to settle down, to treasure experiences and establish a lasting relation with the immediate environment of the city.

 What this reflection on the project could also show is that the walls we know and cherish today may be the ruins of tomorrow, the decay of an expression, of a time, and that is why emotion in concrete blocks, stones, bricks, must be built to protect the experience people may have with their city.
 Building a small wall in a yard could be similar to the feeling of planting a tree, to then admire a result that is going to be greater than oneself, literally and symbolically, in our ceaseless search for transcendence.
-It is important to award consciousness on the established ties people may have with existing walls—the ones containing childhood memories, one’s first kiss or the first wheatpaste work the night of one’s twentieth birthday.
+It is important to award consciousness on the established ties people may have with existing walls—the ones containing childhood memories, one’s first kiss or the first wheatpaste work the night of a twentieth birthday.
 Eventually, I believe there isn’t a need to use them as supports for self-expression to get the attention they deserve; most cities won’t allow it and most messages won’t be seen nor understood.
 It is, in a sense, paradoxical to now write that I had to take over dozens of walls to realise that they did not necessarily need to be taken over.
 Walls already create atmospheres with their textures and colours, as well as meaning when carrying a city’s past or, as I said, personal experiences.

 Last ephemeral appropriation of public walls in May 2016 when the visual artist, Chunyao Fang, then my girlfriend and now my wife, decided to improvise an abstract art exhibition in Gracia's district.